di3govalle/graphQL/README.md

-# Odyssey Lift-off II: Resolvers for Diego
+# Odyssey Lift-off II: Resolvers for Diego!!

 Welcome to the companion app of Odyssey Lift-off II!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part2), Apollo's learning platform.